Strategic Defence of the Parity Accord

 The model is designed to prevent instability, not provoke it.
 It replaces uncertainty with clarity, legal guarantees, and parity mechanisms that remove zero-sum pressure from constitutional change.

-The greater risk lies in unmanaged drift and indefinite delay, which intensifies fear and political suspicion.
-This framework functions as a structured release valve: stabilising transition by anchoring it in law rather than acceleration.
+The greater risk lies in unmanaged drift and indefinite delay, which can intensify fear and political suspicion.
+This framework functions as a structured release valve, stabilising transition by anchoring it in law rather than acceleration.

 Response

 The Parity Accord does not assume convergence or goodwill.
 It assumes enduring disagreement.
-It establishes structural limits so that disagreement cannot be converted into domination.
+It establishes structural limits so that disagreement — including that expressed through democratic processes — cannot be converted into domination.

 Even if political positions remain fixed, the framework renders conflict governable rather than decisive.
 Compromise remains possible, but stability no longer depends upon it.